Madison County GOP files petition for tax referendum

 Last week, Prenzler turned in a petition with 10,000 signatures calling for a referendum to lower the county’s maximum tax rate by 5 cents.
 Proponents have said the county brings in more money than it needs to run public services; opponents have said the cut would cause drastic cuts to those services, including law enforcement.

-The petition drive has been opposed by Madison County State’s Attorney Tom Gibbons and Sheriff John Lakin, both of whom publicly stated it would require layoffs in their offices and put public safety at risk.
+The petition drive was opposed by Madison County State’s Attorney Tom Gibbons and Sheriff John Lakin, both of whom publicly stated it would require layoffs in their offices and put public safety at risk.